Ipsit123880/Simple-Calculator/README.md

 # Simple-Calculator
-created a basic looking calci using html, css and js
+created a basic looking calculator using html, css and js